pack-299/website/index.md

 ## External Links

-[Online Registration](https://beascout.scouting.org/list/?zip=92117&program%5B0%5D=pack&cubFilter=all&miles=10&unitID=249742) to fill in info online.
-Click the "Apply Now" button and then the "Create Account" button on the my.scouting.org website.
+[Online Registration](https://my.scouting.org/VES/OnlineReg/1.0.0/?tu=UF-MB-049paa0299) to fill in info online.
+Click the Youth or Adult "Start" button and follow the prompts.

 [Shutterfly](https://pack299sandiego.shutterfly.com) is used for private Pack/Den communications